flattool/typescript-app-template/template/CODE_OF_CONDUCT.md

 * Possession of an offensive weapon at a GNOME event.
 This includes anything deemed to be a weapon by the event organizers.

 ### Safety versus Comfort
-The <TEMPLATE:APP_TITLE> project prioritizes marginalized people’s safety over privileged people’s comfort, for example in situations involving:
+The {{APP_TITLE}} project prioritizes marginalized people’s safety over privileged people’s comfort, for example in situations involving:

 * “Reverse”-isms, including “reverse racism,” “reverse sexism,” and “cisphobia”
 * Reasonable communication of boundaries, such as “leave me alone,” “go away,” or “I’m not discussing this with you.”